-The University of Maine at Presque Isle's Reed Fine Art Gallery will present A Heavy Grace by Portland artist, Daniel Minter, from March 17 through April 19, 2014.
-The public is invited to view the exhibition throughout the show's run and attend the Opening Reception on March 7 from 5-7 p.m., which is being held in conjunction with the Presque Isle First Friday Art Walk.
+The University of Maine at Presque Isle's Reed Fine Art Gallery will present Pictures, Postcards, and Plates: Souvenirs of Presque Isle's Past, presented by the Presque Isle Historical Society, from Dec.
+5, 2014, through Jan.
+10, 2015.
+The public is invited to view the exhibition throughout the show's run and attend the Opening Reception, on Dec.
+5 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.

-The University of Maine at Presque Isle is pleased to announce the next speaker in its 2013-2014 University Distinguished Lecturer Series—Dr. Carol Bult, who will discuss the research she has done on genetically-based cancer therapies.
-Dr. Bult will deliver a talk titled Cancer Avatars and Individualized Cancer Therapy on Tuesday, March 4, at 7 p.m. in the Campus Center.
-Her talk is free and the public is invited to be a part of this special evening.
+The University of Maine at Presque Isle, in partnership with Cary Medical Center and the Siruno Stroke Education Center, will present Dr. Joel Fuhrman—the best-selling author and internationally recognized expert on nutrition and natural healing—as the next speaker in its 2014-2015 Distinguished Lecturer Series.
+Dr. Fuhrman will deliver his talk on Preventing and Reversing Disease through Nutritional and Natural Methods on Thursday, Nov.
+6, at 7 p.m. in the Campus Center.
+His talk is free and the public is invited to be a part of this special evening.

 Dr. Stuart R. Gelder, Emeritus Professor of Biology at the University of Maine at Presque Isle, recently traveled to Japan to conduct research with one of his international colleagues and take part in an international symposium.
 Dr. Gelder is one of the world's leading researchers of branchiobdellidan annelid (crayfish worms).